alevchuk/btcbtcpayserver/README.md

 ## Introduction

-BTCPay Server is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.
+BTCPay Server is a free and open-source bitcoin payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.

 BTCPay Server is a non-custodial invoicing system which eliminates the involvement of a third-party.
 Payments with BTCPay Server go directly to your wallet, which increases the privacy and security.
 Your private keys are never uploaded to the server.
 There is no address re-use, since each invoice generates a new address deriving from your xpubkey.